 Bachelor of Science, Major in Integrated Studies: Victimology and Mental/Public Health Concentration

 The BS in Integrated Studies: Victimology and Mental/Public Health Concentration combines Health, Psychology, and Victim Studies minors to give students an understanding of how victimization impacts mental and physical health and the myriad ways experiencing or witnessing violence contributes to psychological and physical health problems and outcomes.
-Students will be prepared for diverse career paths, which include community victim services, public health agencies, entry-level mental health treatment and education programs, court accompaniment for victim support, treatment options for children and families in violent situations, and advocacy for non-profit victim services.
+Students will be prepared for diverse career paths, which include community victim services, public health agencies, entry-level mental health treatment and education programs, court accompaniment for victim support, advocacy for non-profit victim services, and treatment options for children and families in violent situations.

 Bachelor of Science, Major in Integrated Studies: Victimology and Mental/Public Health Concentration